Our core focus is the 14-25 years age group, with a mission to enable them to make a successful transition to adulthood.

 Our funding covers three areas of work:

-- Funding to outstanding youth focused charities supporting young people aged 14-25
+- Funding to outstanding regionally based youth focused charities supporting young people aged 14-25.
+Read more about how we make decisions: here.
+We fund in the South of England.

 - Funding that supports young people to lead change themselves, have a voice in society and participate and be listened to in decisions affecting their lives.